 (7 km from Thiruvananthapuram) This 2000-year-old temple on the banks of the River Karamana is the only one in Kerala dedicated to Sree Parasurama, the mythological creator of the State.
 This temple is a venue for ancestor worship.
 As part of the Bali ritual, devotees make offerings to the souls of the departed, after taking a dip in the holy water.

 - The Great Kovalam Poets:

-A fishing village 2 km south of Kovalam, the Vizhinjam harbour is a natural port and one of the busiest fishing harbours in the district.
+A fishing village 2 km south of Kovalam, the Vizhinjam harbor is a natural port and one of the busiest fishing harbors in the district.

 - Vizhinjam Rock Cut Cave Temple: